abdo11hafez/Mini-RTOS/README.md

     - `OS_QueueWrite`: to Send a Message to a Message Queue.
     - `OS_QueueRead`: to receive a Message from a Message Queue.

+All Kernel Services (Except OS_Init) are Called via a Supervisor Call Exception (SVC),to Allow those Servics to Access all the Proccesor Resourses in the Unprevliged State.